kpsdev1/Treats-Sweet-Shop/README.md

 ![Blog page](readme-docs/images/blog.png)

 ### Post Detail page
-- At the top of the Post details you will have the Post title displayed using a h2 heading tag, directly below this will then be the image of the blog post sand then below that will be thePost body which will display the main text of a post.
+- At the top of the Post details you will have the Post title displayed using a h2 heading tag, directly below this will then be the image of the blog post and then below that will be the Post body which will display the main text of a post.
 Everything is in the centered bar on small and extra small devices where they take up nearly the full width of the screen.
 - Below the Post body there is a comment section that will show any comments posted by users(users need to signed in to view the blog post and to also comment)
-- Under the comment section there is a **Post A comment** box where a user can enter their comment and when they click post it will be displayed in the comment section.
+- Under the comment section there is a **Post a Comment** box where a user can enter their comment and when they click post it will be displayed in the comment section.
 The user will also see a delete and edit button at the top right of their posted comments, if they click the delete button a bootstrap modal will appear asking them to confirm the deletion.
 If the user clicks the edit button they will be taken to another page that has a comment box with their posted comment in there for them to edit.
-- If the user is an admin right below the image on the right side there will be an edit and delete button, if they click the delete button a bootstrap modal will appear asking them to confirm the deletion and if they click the edit button they will be taken to a prefilled form where they can edit the post.
+- If the user is an admin right below the image on the right side there will be an **edit** and **delete** button, if they click the **delete** button a bootstrap modal will appear asking them to confirm the deletion and if they click the **edit** button they will be taken to a prefilled form where they can edit the post.

 ![Post Detail page](readme-docs/images/post-detail.png)